 How is that calculated?
 Am I privy to see what my EMC's used to calculate it, including documentation?
 See Whitehall Wind, LLC v.
 Montana Public Service Com'n, 223 P.3d 907 (Mont.
 2010) (Evidence that electricity provider had not submitted avoided cost data to Public Service Commission (PSC) within the past two years, and the lack of evidence that would have allowed district court to determine whether PSC failed to require provider to produce current avoided cost data before computing standard avoided cost tariff, was sufficient to support district court's grant of electricity producer's request to augment the record with evidence of provider's more current avoided costs, where producer predicated its motion for augmentation on the basis of an alleged procedural irregularity).

 MY EMC says it spent $350 on a bidirectional meter for me, and that it doesn't "trust" its RF signal, so it must send a meter reader out each month.
-This justifies, it contends, nicking me an "administrative fee" which it won't disclose on my bill (it's simply deducted from the net amount that it owes me each month -- since my array always produces more than I consume).
-I offered to pay the $350 and basically told my EMC that it should demand that the meter's manufacturer fix the RF-signal problem, if in fact that truly is the "problem" (as opposed to a BS excuse to nick me $20/month).
+This justifies, it contends, nicking me an "administrative fee," but I don't see it on my bill (is it hidden?).

 Meanwhile, note how funky accounting by utilities to shortchange producers like me.
 And note how on May 1, 2011, my EMC altered its tariff (with me still its only Solar PV customer) to quietly (it didn't tell me) slip in the right to charge me a "Facilities Charge" that it is "based on the total incremental cost of all facilities installed by the Cooperative, including additional metering equipment, transformers, protective devices, controls and monitoring equipment times the Cooperative's monthly Fixed Charge Rate [that it charges every member]."
 5/1/11 Tariff at page 1.